RouteKG: A knowledge graph-based framework for route prediction on road networks: Literature Review

 \subsubsection{Mobility Knowledge Graph}

 KGs have been increasingly utilized to address complex urban mobility problems.
-Mobility KGs have witnessed considerable growth and advancements in recent years, particularly with integrating multi-source transportation data, creating KGs derived from GPS trajectory data, and utilizing structured knowledge bases to augment urban mobility data analysis.

-\cite{tan2021research} devised a KG for urban traffic systems to uncover the implicit relationships amongst traffic entities and thereby unearth valuable traffic knowledge.
+Mobility KGs have witnessed considerable growth and advancements in recent years, particularly with the integration of multi-source transportation data, creating KGs derived from GPS trajectory data, and utilizing structured knowledge bases to augment urban mobility data analysis. \cite{tan2021research} devised a KG for urban traffic systems to uncover the implicit relationships amongst traffic entities and thereby unearth valuable traffic knowledge.
 Similarly, \cite{zhuang2017understanding} constructed an urban movement KG using GPS trajectory data and affirmed the practicality of their model by predicting the level of user attention directed towards various city locations. \cite{zhao2020urban} put forth a generalized framework for multi-source spatiotemporal data analysis, underpinned by KG embedding, intending to discern the network structure and semantic relationships embedded within multi-source spatiotemporal data.
-Several studies have focused on building KGs grounded on geographical information and human mobilities for various applications, such as predicting subsequent locations (i.e., Point of Interest recommendation) \citep{liu2021improving,rao2022graph,wang2021spatio}, modeling event streams \citep{wang2020incremental}, learning user similarity \citep{zhang_user_2023}, forecasting destinations \citep{li2022potential,chi2022knowledge}, and performing epidemic contact tracing \citep{chen2022knowledge}.
+Several studies have focused on building KGs grounded on geographical information and human mobilities for various applications, such as predicting subsequent locations (i.e., Point of Interest recommendation) \cite{liu2021improving,rao2022graph,wang2021spatio}, modeling event streams \cite{wang2020incremental}, learning user similarity \cite{zhang_user_2023}, forecasting destinations \cite{li2022potential,chi2022knowledge}, and performing epidemic contact tracing \cite{chen2022knowledge}.

 Despite their methodological divergence, these approaches rely on different data sources to construct mobility KGs, often resulting in superior outcomes but potentially sacrificing some generalizability.
 Notably, current work has yet to address the design of KGs for route prediction or road network representation learning while retaining generalizability.